MostafaAE/todoey_flutter/README.md

 # Todoey Flutter

-To Do List Project using Flutter
+To Do List Mobile Application using Flutter

 ## Overview
-Todoey is a to-do-list app that will help you to keep track of all your tasks.
+Todoey is a to-do-list app that will help you to keep track of all your tasks and goals 🎯.
-This Application is implemented using Flutter & Dart
+This Application is implemented using Flutter & Dart.

 ## Features
-* Add a new task throught a bottom sheet.
+* Add a new task through a bottom sheet.
 * Check completed tasks.
 * Remove any task from the list by long pressing on it.